develephant/coronium-core-docs/docs-src/docs/server/guide/usage.md

+## Coronium Webmin

+Use the Coronium __[Webmin](/server/webmin/setup/)__ to view and control many aspects of your Coronium Core server through a web browser.

 ## Coronium Tool

-!!! note
+The Coronium tool is accessable via SSH.
 You must be logged in as the __coronium__ user to use the command line tool.

 A command line tool is available on the server to handle a few common operations.
 To see available options, on the command line, type: